vron7/Aha-s/ts.md

   }
 }
 ```
-Currently if we want to implement new customer type, we would need to modify the current class
+Let's say we need to implement a new customer type - we would need to modify the current class
 Let's apply **OCP**
 ```js
 interface Customer {